 CAT 2021: To select candidates for admissions to different IIMs across the country, CAT exam is conducted.
 Admissions will be granted into Post Graduate Programmes in Management (PGP) and Fellow Programmes in Management (FPM) offered by the IIMs.
-The exam will be conducted at a national level by any of the IIMs hopefully in the month of November 2021.
+The exam will be conducted at a national level by any of the IIMs on 28th November 2021.
 Score of CAT are also considered by different management schools for selecting candidates for admissions to MBA programmes.
 Candidates with a bachelor’s degree in any discipline can submit their application for CAT in online mode.

 IIM Ahmedabad may conduct CAT exam in 2021- as per the reports.

 - The candidates can apply for different programmes through a single registration form.